JetBrains/intellij-sdk-docs/code_samples/module/README.md

 ## Quickstart

-Sample project that presents an implementation of the `moduleType` extension point, which adds a new module type to the *New Module* Project Wizard.
-Module with a custom name, description and icon set provides a `ModuleBuilder` with extra steps present for additional module configuration.
+The sample project that presents an implementation of the `moduleType` extension point, which adds a new module type to the *New Module* Project Wizard.
+Module with a custom name, description, and icon set provides a `ModuleBuilder` with extra steps present for additional module configuration.

 ### Extension Points